RupertLuo/Valley/README.md

 - [LLaVA](https://github.com/haotian-liu/LLaVA) & [MOSS](https://github.com/OpenLMLab/MOSS): Thanks to these two repositories for providing high-quality code, our code is based on them.
 -
 ## Citation
-···bibtex
+If the project is helpful to your research, please consider citing our paper as follows ···bibtex
 @misc{luo2023valley,
       title={Valley: Video Assistant with Large Language model Enhanced abilitY},